iteebz/cogency/python/README.md

 Tools are auto-discovered from the `/tools/` directory:

 - `CalculatorTool` - Basic arithmetic operations
-- More tools coming soon
+- `WebSearchTool` - Web search using DuckDuckGo

 ## Adding Custom Tools